How does credit card interest work?

-If you have a balance transfer (unless part of a promotion) or any cash advances you will be charged interest on these from the day you completed the transaction until it is paid off.
+If you have a balance transfer (unless part of a promotion) or any cash advances you will be charged interest on the daily balance of these from the day you completed the transaction until it is paid off.

-Because your full balance includes any cash withdrawals, paying the total amount on time will prevent you from paying additional interest on a cash advance.
 A cash advance on your credit card is a particularly high-interest way to borrow money – if you regularly need to withdraw cash, depending on your circumstances you might like to consider other borrowing options.
 If you want to repay any cash withdrawals before they appear on a statement you will need to contact us on 0800 888 111 as payments will first be applied to all balances that appeared on your last statement.

 Interest free days give you access to interest free credit if you pay off your balance in full by the payment due date.
 For some cards you can receive up to 44 days interest free credit, others offer up to 55 days – depending on when you make purchases during the month.